movementlabsxyz/MIP/MIP/mip-103/README.md

 3. **Epoch-bound**: A Baker Coin protocol MUST fix stake weights throughout an epoch $e \in E$ which begins at a Unix timestamp $t_e$ and ends at a Unix timestamp $t_{e+1}$.
 This has the same effect as fixing the **Attesters** for a given epoch.
 4. **Rewarding**: A Baker Coin protocol MAY dispatch events to issue new units of a given token or "coin," Coin A, on Ledger A in the event of a commitment.
 The value of this coin may range from 0 to 2^256 - 1, $\mathbb{F}_{2^{256}}$.
 5. **Slashing**: A Baker Coin protocol MAY also remove or "slash" staked Coin A held in the verification contract on Ledger A in the event of a commitment.
 The value of this slashed token may range from 0 to 2^256 - 1, $\mathbb{F}_{2^{256}}$.
-6. **Observant**: A Baker Coin protocol MUST use a set of trusted **Observing Attesters** to relay valid stake events from Ledger A to validators in the Baker Network.
-These **Observing Attesters** are not necessarily the same as the **Attesters** for a given epoch.
+6. **Observant**: A Baker Coin protocol MUST use a set of trusted **A-Observers** to relay valid stake events from Ledger A to validators in the Baker Network.
+These **A-Observers** are not necessarily the same as the **Attesters** for a given epoch.

 > [!NOTE]
 > The **Observant** constraint is intentionally suboptimal from the perspective of trust.
-We will be using it to underscore possibilities of **Internal Staking**, **Staked Observing Attesters**, Ledger B certificate summaries, and other composable solutions in this and future MIPs.
+We will be using it to underscore possibilities of **Internal Staking**, **Staked A-Observers**, Ledger B certificate summaries, and other composable solutions in this and future MIPs.

 There are thus four node types in a Baker Coin protocol:

 - **Baker Coin Attesters** perform the basic operations of an **Attester** but also send stake messages to Ledger A. They thus *broadcast* the following messages.
   - $COMMIT(commitment, height, signature) \rightarrow \text{Baker Coin Validators}$ which makes a signed `COMMITMENT` to a given Ledger B state at a given height.
-  - $STAKE(amount, epoch, signature) \rightarrow \text{Ledger A Participants}$ which attempts to stake an amount of Coin A on Ledger A for a given epoch.
+  - $STAKE(amount, epoch, signature) \rightarrow \text{A-Participants}$ which attempts to stake an amount of Coin A on Ledger A for a given epoch.
-- **Baker Coin Validators** perform the basic operations of a **Validator** but also receive $TRUSTED\\_STAKE$ messages from **Observing Attesters**.
+- **Baker Coin Validators** perform the basic operations of a **Validator** but also receive $TRUSTED\\_STAKE$ messages from **A-Observers**.
 They thus *broadcast* the following messages.
-  - $COMMITMENT\\_PROOF(commitment, height, Attesters, proof, signature) \rightarrow \text{Ledger A Participants}$ which attempts to post a commitment to a given Ledger B state at a given Ledger B height on Ledger A.
+  - $COMMITMENT\\_PROOF(commitment, height, Attesters, proof, signature) \rightarrow \text{A-Participants}$ which attempts to post a commitment to a given Ledger B state at a given Ledger B height on Ledger A.
-- **Observing Attesters** perform the role of observing stake events on Ledger A and relaying them to the Baker Network.
+- **A-Observers** perform the role of observing stake events on Ledger A and relaying them to the Baker Network.
 They thus *broadcast* the following messages.
   - $TRUSTED\\_STAKE(amount, participant, epoch, signature) \rightarrow \text{Baker Coin Validators}$ which indicates a valid stake event on Ledger A as initiated by a Baker Coin Attester via a $STAKE$ message.
-- **Ledger A Participants** perform the basic operations of a participant on Ledger A, as defined by Protocol A which MUST include the emission $STAKE\\_RECEIVED$ events.
+- **A-Participants (Ledger A Participants)** perform the basic operations of a participant on Ledger A, as defined by Protocol A which MUST include the emission $STAKE\\_RECEIVED$ events.
 They thus *broadcast* the following messages:
-  - $STAKE\\_RECEIVED(amount, participant, epoch, signature) \rightarrow \text{Observing Attesters}$ which indicates a valid stake event on Ledger A as initiated by a Baker Coin Attester via a $STAKE$ message.
+  - $STAKE\\_RECEIVED(amount, participant, epoch, signature) \rightarrow \text{A-Observers}$ which indicates a valid stake event on Ledger A as initiated by a Baker Coin Attester via a $STAKE$ message.

 We render the following assumptions about knowledge after receiving a given message in the Baker Coin protocol:

-1. Once an **Observing Attester** has received sufficient and accordingly verified $STAKE\\_RECEIVED$ messages from Ledger A Participants, the effects of the corresponding $STAKE$ messages on Ledger A SHALL remain fixed for the remainder of the epoch.
+1. Once an **A-Observer** has received sufficient and accordingly verified $STAKE\\_RECEIVED$ messages from A-Participants, the effects of the corresponding $STAKE$ messages on Ledger A SHALL remain fixed for the remainder of the epoch.
-2. Once a **Baker Coin Validator** has received sufficient and accordingly verified $TRUSTED\\_STAKE$ messages from **Observing Attesters**, it SHALL correctly update its internal representation of stake weights for the remainder of the epoch.
+2. Once a **Baker Coin Validator** has received sufficient and accordingly verified $TRUSTED\\_STAKE$ messages from **A-Observers**, it SHALL correctly update its internal representation of stake weights for the remainder of the epoch.

 We may now address the specific and practical behavior of the **Attester** and the **Validator** in a Baker Coin protocol, so as to explain the core mechanism of Baker Confirmations.